American dies of coronavirus in China; five Britons infected in French Alps

 The five, including a child, had been lodged in the same chalet with a person who had been in Singapore.
 They were not in a serious condition, the officials said.

-France issued a new travel advisory for its citizens, saying it did not recommend travelling to China unless there was an “imperative” reason.
-Italy asked children travelling from China to stay away from school for two weeks voluntarily.
+France issued a new travel advisory for its citizens, saying it did not recommend traveling to China unless there was an “imperative” reason.
+Italy asked children traveling from China to stay away from school for two weeks voluntarily.

 Hidden among the statistics are poignant tales of grief and frustration.
 Canadian mother Amelia Pan is at home while her two-year-old daughter, Cerena, is running a fever and stranded in Hubei where her father has contracted the virus.